googleapis/proto-plus-python/docs/messages.rst

       # We can use 'copy_from' if we're concerned that the code
       # implies that assignment involves references.
       composer = Composer(given_name="Elisabeth", family_name="Bach")
+      # We could also do Message.copy_from(song.composer, composer) instead.
       Composer.copy_from(song.composer, composer)

       assert song.composer.given_name == "Elisabeth"